AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 </tr>
 </tbody></table>

 Now we need to convert this data table into js to make it acceptable by AnyChart.
 In terms of AnyChart data model we’ve got one series of data (Sales) with categories that hold Retail channels names.
-The data in *.js format looks like:
+The data in JavaScript format looks like:

 ```
   chart = anychart.pieChart([